 Eat to Heal Your Body

 Ensuring that your body has enough protein, carbohydrates and fats is essential to wound healing.
 In addition, the breakdown of protein, carbohydrates and fat must be in certain proportions in order to get your non-healing wound to heal, despite other medical treatments that you may need.

-When someone has a non-healing wound like a pressure ulcer, that person needs to eat three times the amount of protein in order to keep up with the body’s demands.
-In this example, the body is in a constant state of effort in trying to heal the wound, even though it’s not visible from the outside.
-It’s as if your body is running a race, all day long, trying so hard to recruit all of the necessary biochemical protein-based processes such as collagen formation, oxygen delivery, etc., that are needed in order to heal its wound.
+When someone has a non-healing wound like a pressure ulcer, three times the normal recommended daily amount of protein is required in order to keep up with the body’s demands.
+In this example, the body is in a constant state of energy demand in trying to heal the wound, even though it’s not visible from the outside.

-Surprisingly most people cannot eat the high number of calories that may be required.
-In these instances, parenteral nutrition (PN) is used by the feeding the person intravenously, bypassing the usual process of eating and digestion.
-The person receives a nutritional formula that contain nutrients such as glucose, salts, amino acids, lipids, vitamins, minerals as well as the correct proportions of proteins, fats and carbohydrates.
+Surprisingly, most people cannot eat the high number of calories that may be required.
+In these instances, PEG tube placement for supplemental tube feeding may first be recommended before Total Parenteral Nutrition (TPN) is used to feed a person intravenously, supplementing the usual process of eating and digestion.
+The person receives a nutritional formula that contain nutrients such as glucose, salts, amino acids, lipids, vitamins, minerals as well as the correct proportions of proteins, fats, and carbohydrates.

-This is a difficult cycle to break, but at Encompass HealthCare & Wound Medicine, we can help diagnose and reverse malnutrition.
+This is a difficult cycle to break, but at Encompass Healthcare and Wound Medicine, we can help diagnose and reverse malnutrition.
 Call our office at 248-624-9800.
-For more information on this, read expert Dr. Bruce Ruben’s Woundsource article “Why Protein is Important for Healing Wounds.”